apache/flink/docs/libs/gelly_guide.md

     <img alt="Filter Transformations" width="80%" src="fig/gelly-filter.png"/>
 </p>

 * <strong>Join</strong>: Gelly provides specialized methods for joining the vertex and edge datasets with other input datasets. `joinWithVertices` joins the vertices with a `Tuple2` input data set.
 The join is performed using the vertex ID and the first field of the `Tuple2` input as the join keys.
-The method returns a new `Graph` where the vertex values have been updated according to a provided user-defined map function.
+The method returns a new `Graph` where the vertex values have been updated according to a provided user-defined transformation function.
 Similarly, an input dataset can be joined with the edges, using one of three methods. `joinWithEdges` expects an input `DataSet` of `Tuple3` and joins on the composite key of both source and target vertex IDs. `joinWithEdgesOnSource` expects a `DataSet` of `Tuple2` and joins on the source key of the edges and the first attribute of the input dataset and `joinWithEdgesOnTarget` expects a `DataSet` of `Tuple2` and joins on the target key of the edges and the first attribute of the input dataset.
-All three methods apply a map function on the edge and the input data set values.
+All three methods apply a transformation function on the edge and the input data set values.
 Note that if the input dataset contains a key multiple times, all Gelly join methods will only consider the first value encountered.

 <div class="codetabs" markdown="1">